 On the last few sailings, cruise passengers enjoy the easiest embarkation days.
 The ports have had all summer to practice their procedures.
 Also, as ships reposition to other areas, fewer ships arrive in port, making embarkation and debarkation effortless.

 Pro tip: Sail in September if you prefer fewer crowds, like bargain shopping, and an increased chance to see the aurora borealis.

 🛳️ Haven’t booked your cruise yet?

 Find the perfect cruise for your family, whether you want a Seattle, California, or Vancouver departure.
 Select from one-way or return itineraries and the option to add on a land tour.Find your deal HERE

 Best Month For An Alaska Cruise Overview

 As you can see, cruise passengers need to consider many factors (not just itinerary) when choosing an Alaska cruise.
-With four Alaska cruises behind me and two more booked, I prefer to sail in May, simply because it offers excellent prices, and I’m not too fond of the rain, lol.
+With seven Alaska cruises behind me, I prefer to sail in May, simply because it offers excellent prices, and I’m not too fond of the rain, lol.

 So, here’s an overview of which month to cruise.

 Alaska, like any place globally, can experience an adverse climate.
 While the temperatures and rainfall numbers are averages, I have witnessed extremes.